apache/flink/docs/content/docs/dev/table/sourcesSinks.md

 {{< artifact flink-table-api-java-bridge withProvidedScope >}}

-When shipping the connector/format, we suggest providing both a thin JAR and an uber JAR.
+When developing the connector/format, we suggest shipping both a thin JAR and an uber JAR.
+In particular, the uber JAR should include all the 3rd party dependencies of the connector, excluding the table dependencies listed above.

 This way, users can easily load the uber JAR in the SQL client or in the Flink distribution and start using it.

-**Note:** None of the table dependencies listed above should be packaged in the uber JAR since they are already provided by the Flink distribution.
+{{< hint warning >}}
+You MUST NOT depend on `flink-table-planner{{< scala_version >}}` in production code, as with the new module `flink-table-planner-loader` introduced in Flink 1.15, job's classpath won't have direct access to `io.apache.flink.table.planner` classes anymore.
+If you need a feature available only internally within the `io.apache.flink.table.planner` package and subpackages, please open an issue.
+To learn more, check out [Anatomy of Table Dependencies]({{< ref "docs/dev/configuration/advanced" >}}#anatomy-of-table-dependencies).
+{{< /hint >}}

 Extension Points
 ----------------